Table of Contents

 Additionally, wearable technology can help individuals better manage chronic conditions, such as diabetes or heart disease, by providing them with real-time feedback and alerts.
 For example, a wearable insulin pump can alert an individual when their blood sugar levels are too high or too low, allowing them to make necessary adjustments in their insulin dosage.
 This can help prevent costly hospital visits or emergency room visits for individuals with chronic conditions.

-Overall, wearable technology has the potential to significantly reduce healthcare costs by providing individuals with real-time monitoring and feedback on their health, physical activity, nutrition, and sleep habits, helping them to make healthier choices, wearable technology can help prevent the development of chronic conditions, ultimately preventing costly hospital visits.
+Overall, wearable health monitoring devices technology has the potential to significantly reduce healthcare costs by providing individuals with real-time monitoring and feedback on their health, physical activity, nutrition, and sleep habits, helping them to make healthier choices, wearable technology can help prevent healthcare wearable app development of chronic conditions, ultimately preventing costly hospital visits.

 Wearable Health Device Advances